India Emissions and Energy Sources

 Although it still depends heavily on fossil fuels, its use of renewable sources is increasing quickly.

-Will India's emissions actually continue to fall, or will they return to their earlier rate of increase?
+Will India's emissions actually fall, or will they return to their earlier rate of increase?

 The Indian government has strong policies in relation to renewable energy, to the development of its manufacturing and to the provision of electricity to India's people.
 Will these prove to be compatible with significant emissions reduction?